dat320/summer-fun/README.md

 ## Questions

 If you have questions during the summer, feel free to send them to `hein.meling@uis.no`.
-I cannot guarantee that I can help with your specific problem, but will try my best to help.
+I cannot guarantee that I can help with your specific problem, but will try my best to help or point you in the right direction.